PomonaCS/Readmes/0) Introduction/README.md

    Select the `Existing local repository` option, and press the `Next` button.

-   Browse to the newly cloned repository in your CS062 workspace, and selectit.
+   Browse to the newly cloned repository in your CS062 workspace, and select it.

    After you have provided all of the required information, you will be able to click the `Finish` button.